gjs16/my-wbb-data/README.md

 To analyze this data in an LLM, you need the **Raw Link** for the specific file.

 1. Navigate to the `data/` folder in this repository.
-2. Click on the file you want (e.g., `arkansas_wbb_2026.csv.gz`).
+2. Click on the file you want (e.g., `ncaa_wbb_pbp_2026.csv.gz`).
 3. Look for the **"Raw"** button (or "Download" if viewing in a browser).
 4. Right-click the **"Raw"** button and select **"Copy Link Address"**.
 5. Paste that link into your analysis tool with the prompt below.

-### Example Prompt for Analysis: "I am providing a link to a compressed CSV file containing only Arkansas WBB play-by-play data.
+### Example Prompt for Analysis -- "I am providing a link to a compressed CSV file containing national NCAA WBB play-by-play data.
 Please load this dataset directly and perform the following analysis..."
 PASTEYOURRAWLINKHERE

 ---